BCH-RC/DiVenn2/README_v2.md

 are accepted for pathway analysis.
 All agriGO (Du, et al., 2010; Tian, et al., 2017) supported IDs are supported for GO analysis by
 DiVenn ([View table] or download in [Excel]).

-Sample data available here: [Sample Files](https://divenn.tch.harvard.edu/v2/data.php)
+Sample data available here 👉 [Sample Files](https://divenn.tch.harvard.edu/v2/data.php)

 ##### Interface Instructions
 1. Go to the `Classic Analysis` tab on the DiVenn homepage